M-estimation under Two-Phase Multiwave Sampling with Applications to Prediction-Powered Inference: Related work

 To our knowledge, the adaptive labelling schemes from this literature that are most similar to our two-phase multiwave sampling setting can be found in \cite{LikeHarrisonsPaperAndCausalButAboutOutcomeCollection} and \cite{ChenRecentSurrogatePoweredInferenceMultiwave}. \cite{LikeHarrisonsPaperAndCausalButAboutOutcomeCollection} develops an approach for estimating average treatment effects in settings where ground truth measurements of the outcome variable are collected adaptively in Phase II.
-They account for the statistical dependencies by assuming that the labelling probabilities converge to some limiting value at a fast enough rate. \cite{ChenRecentSurrogatePoweredInferenceMultiwave} consider Z-estimation tasks in two-phase multiwave sampling settings where the ground truth labels of a prediction are collected adaptively across multiple waves in Phase II.
-However, they do not present theoretical guarantees under the adaptive sampling regime where the sampling probabilities depend on the observed data (they do provide guarantees in a non-adaptive i.i.d. setting that they also study).
+They account for the statistical dependencies by assuming that the labelling probabilities converge to some limiting value at a fast enough rate. \cite{ChenRecentSurrogatePoweredInferenceMultiwave} consider Z-estimation tasks in two-phase multiwave sampling settings where the ground truth labels of a prediction are collected adaptively across multiple waves in Phase II, but they do not present theoretical guarantees under this adaptive sampling regime.
+(They do provide guarantees in a non-adaptive i.i.d. setting that they also study).